 How to start a Gratitude Journal?

-I admit that starting one was difficult for me.
+Though I try to be one of the best motivational speakers out there, I admit that starting one was difficult for me.
 But as I daily went through the process, journaling became a habit.
 Before going to bed, give yourself 15 minutes to recall the events of the day.
 Was there a person who made your day a little brighter?
 Was there a positive response to an email or an inquiry?
 Did you arrive at the office or your meeting early?
 How was the traffic going home?
 Most of the time the mundane things impact us more and dramatically change our day.
 You will be amazed at how many things you can write in 15 minutes.

 What are the advantages of having a Gratitude Journal?

 Having a gratitude journal minimizes stress levels.
 It allows you, the writer, to have a different perspective on a given situation.
 As you see things in a different light, you become more aware of the more important things in life.
 You begin to develop a grateful heart.
 Also, it helps us learn more about ourselves and appreciate life.

 - Set aside 15 minutes of your time every night right before you go to bed.
 If you need to set an alarm or reminder on your phone, do so.

 - Start with five things you are grateful for the day.
 If you’re really into it, you can always be more expressive in your journal writing.
 You are free to expound on each item.

 - Simplify your words and make it really personal.
 You don’t have to impress anybody.

 - Strategically place your journal on your nightstand or desk where you can easily access it.